-In this section, we introduce how optimization is used today in the context of traffic management inside a single Autonomous System (AS).
+In this section, we introduce how optimization is used in the context of traffic management inside a single Autonomous System (AS).
 Traffic management has three players: users, routers, and operators.
-In today's Internet, users run congestion control to adapt their sending rates at the edge of the network based on packet loss.
-User utility is a measure of "happiness" of a user as a function of his sending rate.
-Congestion control has been reverse engineered to implicitly maximize aggregate user utility (an optimization problem), [1, 2, 3].
+In today's Internet, users run TCP congestion control to adapt their sending rates at the edge of the network based on packet loss.
+Congestion control has been reverse engineered to be implicitly solving an optimization problem, [1, 2, 3].
 Inside the network, operators tune parameters in the existing routing protocols to achieve some network-wide objective in a process called traffic engineering, see Figure 1.
+Design for Optimizability: Traffic Management of a Future Internet